Mara Marini

-Mara Marini is a Canadian actress best known for her reoccurring role as Brandi Maxxxx in the NBC comedy series Parks and Recreation.
+Mara Marini is a Canadian actress best known for her recurring role as Brandi Maxxxx in the NBC comedy series Parks and Recreation.
 She has performed in several independent films and plays in the Los Angeles theater scene, as well as making other television appearances.

 Early life

 Mara Marini was born in Winnipeg, Manitoba, and had wanted to be an actress since the age of four.
 She was accepted to the University of Hawaii for marine biology, but ultimately attended York University in Toronto.
 After graduating, she auditioned for and was accepted to the American Academy of Dramatic Arts in Los Angeles, where she moved to study acting.